- What is Quandary?

 It’s not necessary to register to read the forums or to play the game, but note that game progress will not be saved.

-Yes, the game and supporting materials are all free.
+Yes!
+Quandary is a free, nonprofit game, and its supporting materials are all free.

 We're proud that Quandary has been recognized by the following prestigious awarding bodies: